 Basics of measurement, metrology, traceability and uncertainty

 This course offers help to those planning to set up a thorough measurement or calibration system in your company, regardless of what you are going to measure or calibrate.
 This is also the ideal course for new colleagues not yet familiar with traceability or measurement requirements of ISO/IEC 17025, such as uncertainty.
 An important part of ISO/IEC 17025 is measurement uncertainty.
 Moreover one of the most important principles of measurement is that an uncertainty is to be calculated by those who do the measurements.
-This course exist of three modules and is set up as a blended-learning-course.

 - Units and Quantities

 - International and national traceability

 - Certificates, calibration, validation, verification, audit, certification, interlaboratory comparisons

 - How do I see if certificates are acceptable for traceability